top of page

 core-strength

-Core strength not only protects the spines of all of us rugby players but also allows for complete control when we are in scrums, lineouts, as well as in any contact situation.
+Core strength protects the spines of all of us rugby players and allows for complete control when we are in scrums, lineouts, and any contact situation.
 The bottom line is that any rugby player can benefit from core strength.
-A strong core helps one to maintain stability, provides control of the body, and allows for power to be generated efficiently.
+A strong core helps one maintain stability, provides control of the body, and allows power to be generated efficiently.
 Core stability assists in explosive movements, which are necessary for all aspects of rugby.

 Here are some great ones to add to your trainings: